AndyV773/PP5/README.md

 <img src="docs/readme_images/live_data_error.jpg">
 </details>

 There are four main input widgets for float values: 'open', 'high', 'close', and 'pre_close'.
-The 'open' and 'close' widgets automatically compute the 'average' value, which then can to run the machine learning forecast
+The 'open' and 'close' widgets automatically compute the 'average' value, after which a button can be clicked to run the machine learning forecast

 <details>
 <summary>Forecast Predictometer (Screenshot)</summary>